-Cumberland Valley is a cyclist's dream with miles of trails along scenic roads, rail trails, and mountain paths.
-The Valley and its towns are very bike-friendly and our rolling hills and landscapes offer nice ride options to connect from one town to another.
+Cumberland Valley is a cyclist's dream, with miles of trails along scenic roads, rail trails, and mountain paths.
+The Valley and its towns are bike-friendly, and our rolling hills and landscapes offer nice ride options to connect one town to another.
 Viewing all our routes with cue sheets and directions is a great place to get started.

-This area is also developing as a brewery and brewpub destination, with new local hotspots popping up all the time.
-For a full brewery experience follow the Cumberland Valley Beer Trail.
-For a unique experience plan a getaway filled with enjoyable cycling and tastings of our local brews.
+Our region is also a craft brew destination, with new local hotspots always popping up.
+For a full brewery experience, follow the Cumberland Valley Beer Trail.
+For a unique experience, plan a getaway filled with enjoyable cycling and microbrew tastings.

-Cycling: Start your bikes and brews adventure in Shippensburg.
+Start your bikes and brews adventure in Shippensburg.
 This historic town has one of the trailheads to the 13-mile Cumberland Valley Rail Trail that runs from Newville to Shippensburg.
-This designated National Recreation Trail is great for wildlife and history enthusiasts as well.
-Interpretive signage details the agricultural and Civil War significance of the area, while the farmland allows for gazing at rolling hills and wildlife.
+This designated National Recreation Trail is also great for wildlife and history enthusiasts.
+Interpretive signage details the area's agricultural and Civil War significance, while the farmland allows for gazing at rolling hills and wildlife.

 HINT: Merv's Bike Shop in Shippensburg offers daily and weekly bike rentals.
 They can also assist with your bike maintenance needs.